infenoid/echest-plugin/README.md

 - Load and delete existing e‑chests on demand

 ## 🚀 Installation
-1. Download the latest `echest-plugin.jar`.
+1. Download the latest `Echest-1.0.jar` from the [Releases](https://github.com/infenoid/echest-plugin/releases).
 2. Drop it into your server’s `/plugins` folder.
 3. Restart or reload the server (`/reload`).